qbcsm/qbcsm.github.io/content/publication/2025-08-gaboardi/index.md

 publication_types: [article]

 # Publication name and optional abbreviated publication name.
-publication: ChemRxiv Materials Chemistry
+publication: ChemRxiv Physical Chemistry
 publication_short: ChemRxiv.
-2025; doi:10.26434/chemrxiv-2025-jd7bj
+2025; doi:10.26434/chemrxiv-2025-gdq9l

-abstract: Hybrid organic–inorganic perovskites combine outstanding optoelectronic properties with low‐cost fabrication, yet their structural fragility under environmental factors limits device stability.
-In this work, we have employed high-resolution inelastic neutron scattering in the GPa regime alongside first‐principles calculations to probe the pressure‐temperature phase behavior of methylammonium lead iodide MAPbI3.
-Below 1 GPa, we observe a systematic stiffening of NH...I hydrogen bonds concomitant with a contraction of the inorganic framework.
-Between 1 and 1.25 GPa, the INS data exhibit a pronounced broadening of cation librational features, corresponding to a transition to highly disordered organic-cation environments reminiscent of (the maximally tilted) high-pressure cubic phase.
-This hitherto unexplored 'derailed' state of MAPbI3 is characterized by a broad distribution of NH...I bond lengths, in stark contrast with the well‐defined hydrogen‐bond network of the low‐temperature phase observed at lower pressures.
-Our experimental and computational results bring to the fore the central (and rather subtle) role played by NH...I hydrogen bonds across organic and inorganic sub-lattices in dictating the regions of physical stability and metastability of this important material.
+abstract: Fast scanning calorimetry and single-crystal synchrotron diffraction have been used to explore the regimes of stability and metastability of the curved bucky-bowl corannulene.
+Unlike their flat counterparts, cooling rates above 500 K/s from the melt are effective at preventing crystallisation, leading to a glassy state below ambient conditions.
+Upon heating from the glass, we observe a series of three sharp thermal events at ca. 380, 430, and 500 K associated with hitherto unknown polymorphs of this carbon-based solid.
+The single-crystal diffraction data provide a framework to understand this rich phenomenology in terms of the activation of well-defined molecular rotations that increase the occupancy of interstitial sites and trigger a sharp decrease in density near the observed glass-transition temperature.
+These changes are also accompanied by abnormally high atomic displacement parameters as the temperature where the first (and strongest) cold-crystallisation event is observed.
+The diffraction data also provide strong evidence that solid CA ought to be regarded as two distinctly different materials below and above the aforementioned glass-transition temperature.
+Altogether, our findings bring to the fore the unanticipated complexity underpinning the structure and thermodynamic response of solid corannulene, the simplest geodesic polyarene.

 # Summary.
 An optional shortened abstract.
 summary: